 - Start each ceremony on time

 At Ascendle, we’re religious about always starting on time.
-Our rule is that we either start the Scrum ceremony precisely on time—if the entire team is present—or no later than 60 seconds past the start time.
+Our rule is that we start the Scrum ceremony precisely on time.
 We use https://www.time.gov/ to avoid the “My computer clock was two minutes slow” excuse.

 Extreme?
 We don’t think so.
-After all, consider this: if you start a 15-minute standup four minutes late… that’s more than 25% of the meeting duration.
+After all, consider this: if you start a 15-minute daily Scrum four minutes late… that’s more than 25% of the meeting duration.

 Scrum teams are focused on results.
 So how do you battle that seemingly innocuous five minutes of chitchat before a meeting starts?
 By imposing a late penalty.
 Your team will decide on its own what their late penalties should be.
 Some of the penalties I’ve seen implemented are: